mcaceresb/latex-preamble/README.md

 ## TODO

-* Figure out math environments (theorems, proofs, etc.) Mainly numbering and style.
+- [ ] Figure out math environment numbering and style.
-* How to set XeLaTeX math font?
-* Does setlist work with nested lists 3+
+- [ ] Does setlist work with nested lists 3+?
-* Set up a default ToC title.
+- [ ] Set up a default ToC title.
-* Check that lstlistings works as expected.
-* Decide if using `dot` and `ddot` is worth the extra font hassle.
-* Figure out beamer styles.
+- [ ] Figure out beamer styles.
-* Delete "paper" options and add a font selection to snippet instead.
+- [ ] Delete "paper" options and add a font selection to snippet instead.

-## Copyright and License

-Choose a license.
-Recall the `\smiley` and `\sadness` code you got online.